cbeuw/Cloak/README.md

 `ProxyMethod` is the name of the proxy method you are using.
 This must match one of the entries in the server's `ProxyBook` exactly.

 `EncryptionMethod` is the name of the encryption algorithm you want Cloak to use.
-Options are `plain`, `aes-gcm` and `chacha20-poly1305`.
+Options are `plain`, `aes-256-gcm` ( synonymous to `aes-gcm`), `aes-128-gcm`, and `chacha20-poly1305`.
 Note: Cloak isn't intended to provide transport security.
 The point of encryption is to hide fingerprints of proxy protocols and render the payload statistically random-like. **You may only leave it as `plain` if you are certain that your underlying proxy tool already provides BOTH encryption and authentication (via AEAD or similar techniques).**

 `ServerName` is the domain you want to make your ISP or firewall _think_ you are visiting.
 Ideally it should match `RedirAddr` in the server's configuration, a major site the censor allows, but it doesn't have to.